mouseless/learn-nuxt/build-and-run.md

 ## `package.json` Configuration

-We configure the `package.json` content with the scripts we edit to run operations such as [Eslint][] and prebuild.
+We configure build/run commands with the scripts in the `package.json` that we edit to run processes such as [Eslint][], [Prebuild][].

+### Argument Passing/Parsing

+We took help from arguments to reduce repetitive steps and to improve with parameters in scripts.
+Look at `.theme/package.json` to see use.

+We used [cross-var](https://www.npmjs.com/package/cross-var) to avoid using different syntax for different operating systems.

+### npx

+npx kullanımının açıklaması buraya gelecek...

 [Eslint]: https://eslint.org/
 [Prebuild]: https://github.com/mouseless/prebuild